Trinity Area School District

 Trinity Area School District is a public school district located outside the city of Washington in southwestern Pennsylvania.
 It serves the Pittsburgh exurbs of Canton Township, South Strabane Township, and North Franklin Township, as well as rural Amwell Township.
 Trinity Area encompasses approximately 87 sqmi.
 According to 2000 federal census data, it serves a resident population of 25,591.
 By 2010, the district's population increased to 26,072 people.
 The educational attainment levels for the Trinity Area School District population (25 years old and over) were 88% high school graduates and 22.8% college graduates.
 Trinity Area School District is one of the 500 public school districts of Pennsylvania and one of 15 public school districts operating in Washington County.

 According to the Pennsylvania Budget and Policy Center, 25% of the district's pupils lived at 185% or below the Federal Poverty Level as shown by their eligibility for the federal free or reduced price school meal programs in 2012.
 In 2013 the Pennsylvania Department of Education, reported that 11 students in the Trinity Area School District were homeless.
 In 2009, Trinity Area School District residents' per capita income was $19,473, while the median family income was $48,310.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 In Washington County, the median household income was $53,693.
 By 2013, the median household income in the United States rose to $52,100.
 In 2014, the median household income in the USA was $53,700.

 The district operates six schools.
-In the 1990s, the district's elementary schools were consolidated into the four existing elementary schools: Trinity North Elementary, Trinity East Elementary, Trinity South Elementary, Trinity West Elementary, which serves grades kindergarten through fifth.
+In the 1990s, the district's elementary schools were consolidated into the four existing elementary schools: Trinity North Elementary, Trinity East Elementary, Trinity South Elementary, Trinity West Elementary, which serves grades kindergarten through third.

+The district operates Trinity Intermediate School for grades fourth and fifth.
+It is located on the same property as Trinity Middle School.

 The district operates Trinity Middle School for grades six through eight, which was designed and constructed in the shape of an 'M'.
 The middle school houses the swimming pool for both the district's middle school swim and varsity swim team.
 The high-school's football field and stadium is on middle school grounds.
 The stadium is used for other varsity sports: boys and girls lacrosse, boys and girls soccer, marching band, and track and field.

 Trinity High School hosts grades nine to twelve.
 High school students may choose to attend the Western Area Career Technology Center (WACTC) for training in the construction and mechanical trades, as well as other careers.
 The Intermediate Unit IU1 provides the district with a wide variety of services, such as: specialized education for disabled students, state-mandated training on recognizing and reporting child abuse, speech and visual disability services; criminal background check processing for prospective employees and professional development for staff and faculty.